-NOTE: A joint sponsor does not have to be related to the intending immigrant.
+A joint sponsor does not have to be related to the intending immigrant.
 Indicate whether you are the only joint sponsor or one of two joint sponsors.
+Check with the

 Check with the petitioning sponsor or the intending immigrant if you are not certain.